 - Add the garlic and cook for another minute then tip the onion and garlic into an oven proof casserole dish.

-- Add the tomato puree, tin tomatoes, water, cinnamon, oregano and butter beans.
+- Add the tomato puree, tin tomatoes, water, cinnamon, dried oregano and butter beans.

 - Stir well to combine.

 - Place in oven with the lid on and bake for 1 hour without stirring.

 - Allow to cool in the pan for 15 minutes, then scatter with the fresh herbs, feta and olive oil before serving.

 I’d love to see your creation!